kputnam/stupidedi/doc/Generating.md

       Stupidedi::Guides::FiftyTen::X222::HC837
     end

+    # Instantiate a new BuilderDsl
+    b = Stupidedi::Builder::BuilderDsl.new(config)

 [`InterchangeDef`][2] specifies which segments can occur directly in the interchange envelope (e.g. `ISA` and `ISE`), the order in which they can occur, and the definition of those segments.